-Sri Lanka's constitution has a guarantee against expropriation."The safety of foreign investment is guaranteed through the acceptance by two third majority of Parliament of the Constitutional Guarantee of Investment Protection Agreements," the Board of Investmetn says in its website.
+Nov 07, 2011 (LBO) – A convention centre run by a Singapore-based firm in Sri Lanka’s capital Colombo has been listed for expropriation in a controversial bill which is targeting land in 37 companies.
+“The safety of foreign investment is guaranteed through the acceptance by two third majority of Parliament of the Constitutional Guarantee of Investment Protection Agreements,” the Board of Investmetn says in its website.

 “Under article 157 of the country’s constitution, the agreement enjoys the force of law and no legislative, executive or administrative action can be taken to contravene the provisions of a bilateral investment agreement otherwise than in the interests of national security.”